wscodefactory/wscodefactory_Web_Development_Team/README.md

 - ⚓🚢 I'm currently serving in the military.
 - 🌱 I had learned Python,Java,C.
 - 💻 I'm currently studying web development.
+#And
+✨This is my wsfactory's web development lab✨
 <!---
 wscodefactory/wscodefactory is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.